CosminStoian11/LaboratorJava/README.md

 -on top of the page a search bar will be implemented

-6.The client wants to order books
+6.The customer wants to order books

--on every book there is an "add to cart" button
+-the application will have an Order entity that can be used to order books

--on the "cart" page the customer can introduce the adress and method of payment
+-the order has the books and the quantity and also the total payment and

 -the "cart" page also has a submit button

-7.The client can change his/her account username and password
+7.The administrator of the application can add or remove books

--there will be the option to change the username and password for every account created
+-the administrator can add books and also delete books

 8.The client can see the history search on the website